ianwitecki/ApacheSparkCode/sparkrdd2.md

    ![alt text](/images/TempByLocation.png)

-1.
+1. Question 2
   1. The average temperature in 1897 for all stations was 10.7 degrees celsius The average temperature in 2016 for all stations was 11.7 degrees celsius

   1. The average temperature in 1897 for all stations reporting temperature data was 10.6 degrees celsius The average temperature in 2016 for all stations reporting temperature data was 12.1 degrees celsius

-  1.Average Temperature from 1897 to 2017
+  1. Average Temperature from 1897 to 2017

     ![alt text](/images/AverageTempByYearA.png)

-  1.Average Temperature from 1897 to 2017 from all the same temperature reporting stations
+  1. Average Temperature from 1897 to 2017 from all the same temperature reporting stations

     ![alt text](/images/AverageTempByYearB.png)